MODELING SCAMS AND SPENDING MONEY

-Not always easy.
+There are SAG agencies and NON-Union Agencies.
+This is not always easy.
 There are kids agencies just women, plus women, just men, animals, on and on.
 You have to know who you are dealing with.
 Be ready and show that agent you are capable of making them money.
 Agents get paid on what you make.
 Agents are very careful who they sign.
 They need to make money off of your jobs.
 Otherwise, why would they send you to their clients?
 They do not care how much money you have invested.

 Make sure the Agency has a TA number like TA 0000123.
 (TA meaning talent agency) look for it or ask to see this number.
 This means they are license by the State.
 If they don’t have one, then it means they are running an illegal business.
 Don’t worry they won’t last for long.
 Making it even more confusing now, some States do not require a TA license.
-New York does not require a TA license, however Florida does.
+New York does not require a TA license, however the State of Florida does.
 This can be so confusing, so call that State and ask them.
 One phone call can save you from a bad situation as well as time and money!
 Never let an agency sell you anything!

 Always approach an Agency with great images.

 In having a manager they will promote for you and do all the foot work for you.
 One needs to speak highly of you and wow them with your images.
 Why would anyone want to hire you?
 Remember, they have to convince their clients; magazines, televisions and film directors, etc… you have “the look they need”.
 If you can’t impress an agent with you photos they will not be able to impress their clients.
 Provide photos that scream “book me”!
 Provide composite cards as well as a modeling book/portfolio and other tangible tools to prove you worth, demo reels, tear sheets, etc. Having your own web site can be an amazing way to show an agency that you have been paying your dues and you are accomplishing things on your own.
 Not a Facebook page.
 If you can demonstrate that you are earning money as a model than you have worth.
 Making money is the key for any good agent to say” you are worth something to us and we would like to invest our time in you”.
-They will see in you a way to make themselfs money!
+They will see in you a way to make themselves money!
 Anyone can have nice photos, a comp card and portfolio book…The key is ARE YOU WORKING?

 Persistence, patience, practicing your skills is your best friend.